lembn/CLUNKS/README.md

 ## Message Feed
 During the late development stages of the `Feed` class a problem was discovered that seemed to come out of nowhere, but had serious implications for the finalisation of the class.

-*([commit 452623a](https://github.com/lembn/CLUNKS/blob/452623a7831a4658a4d038d629f810c1c3d9d227/.TestEnv/Program.cs) shows the state of the class at this point.
+*(<a href="https://github.com/lembn/CLUNKS/blob/452623a7831a4658a4d038d629f810c1c3d9d227/.TestEnv/Program.cs" traget="_blank">commit 452623a</a> shows the state of the class at this point.
 Since the class was still in development at this point, it is in `.TestEnv.Program` and hadn't been intergrated into the Client yet)*

 At this point in time, the `Feed.Save` method was being written to generalise the process of saving the feed messages rather than repeating the code in multiple places after its initial implementation, the program was run to test the new method but everytime the method was called, the program would just quit and die.
 What was especially strange about this was that there were no errors thrown, which is very unusal for C# being that it is a very well documented and maintained language, so has few undefined behaviours.
 This is made the problem incredibly more difficult to solve, as there were no clues pointing to where the root of the problem may lie so really it could come from any part of the program.